MuradIsazade777/MuradIsazade777/README.md

 ## 🚀 Pinned Projects

-> 🧬 *"Each repo is a pulse in the system.
-These are the engines behind the cyber."*

 | Project | Description | Tech Stack | Demo |
 |--------------------|------------------------------------------------------------------------------------|------------------------------------|------|
 | **Task-Tracker** | A simple task tracking system written in C#.
 Libraries and modules are used. | C# | [🔗 View](https://github.com/MuradIsazade777/Task-Tracker) |